 With Motorola’s taken over by Lenovo, there has been an increased focus by Lenovo to increase market share.
 We are expecting to close the acquisition by the end of the calendar year, which we believe makes us the third-largest smartphone player in the Indian market,” Amar Babu, Managing Director at Lenovo India, told economic times in an interview.

-Recently Motorola reduced prices of its highest selling handsets Moto G and Moto E which are available now for Rs.
+Recently Motorola reduced prices of its highest-selling handsets Moto G and Moto E which are available now for Rs.
 9,999 & Rs.
 6,299 on Flipkart.
-Lenovo plans to take surge ahead of Karbon and Lava to become the third largest smartphone seller India in the coming months.
+Lenovo plans to take a surge ahead of Karbon and Lava to become the third-largest seller India in the coming months.

-Shipments grew 84% year-on-year to 18.42 million smartphones in the April-June quarter, according to IDC.
+Shipments grew 84% year-on-year to 18.42 million mobiles in the April-June quarter, according to IDC.